timhay68/secure-aws-config-client-simple/README.md

 Specifying the _local_ Spring profile will result in the property file resolution mechanism loading properties from _application-local.yml_.

-This is where you can specify a local database - especially during development, as well as which mechanism, if any, is to be used to manage the process of loading your secrets.
+This is where you can specify which mechanism, if any, is to be used to manage the process of loading your secrets.

 #### _prod_
 Specifying the _prod_ Spring profile will result in the property file resolution mechanism loading